-Bon Secours Mary Immaculate Hospital Service Area & Population Density Map begin the work on the 2020 - 2022 Community Health Needs Assessment.
+Bon Secours Mary Immaculate Hospital Service Area & Population Density Map

+A collaborative team from Mary Immaculate Hospital, Children's Hospital of The King's Daughters, Sentara Healthcare, Riverside Health System and the Virginia Department of Health - Peninsula and Hampton (Collaborative) began meeting in May 2018 to begin the work on the 2020 - 2022 Community Health Needs Assessment.
 In order to obtain input from the community, an online and hard-copy survey was disseminated in English and Spanish, and three community focus groups were held in Newport News.